Location: Howley Hall 218

 However, students with special needs or goals can be accommodated by modifying these suggested programs of study.
 Students transferring to one of these concentrations after the freshman year, for example, might need an individualized program.

 Students wishing to continue a study of a foreign language are encouraged to take the language in the freshman year and postpone the social science electives to a later year.

 A student considering electives in his or her concentration should consult with an advisor.
 This is especially important in the case of research courses because these courses are offered only when students have expressed an interest in them.

 Students in Mathematics/Secondary Education must add seven education courses to the 10 mathematics courses of the program.
 One of these, EDU 450, Student Teaching, is nine credits and is usually taken in the spring semester of the senior year.
 Because the student is off campus for most of the day during this semester, he or she must plan a program of study accordingly.
 Very often the student can put off to this eighth semester two courses that will be available in the evening through the School of Continuing Education.
-These students also must take MTH 309 Geometry and MTH 325 Mathematical Statistics as two of their electives.
-Real Analysis I & II or Abstract Algebra I & II and Geometry should be taken in the junior year since Real Analysis II, Abstract Algebra II, and Geometry are offered in the spring semester only.
+These students also must take MTH 309 Geometry and MTH 423 Mathematical Statistics as two of their electives.
+Real Analysis I & II and Geometry should be taken in the junior year since Real Analysis II is offered in the spring semester only.